leedo/alice/README.md

 from the Connections window.
 This command will also stop any reconnect timers for that network.

+- /ignore $nick

+Ignore any nick that matches the one provided. __This applies across all networks.__

+- /ignores

+List all active ignored nicks.

+- /unignore $nick

+Unignore a nick.

 # NOTIFICATIONS

 If you get a message with your nick in the body while no browsers